Antwerp Most Brilliant Label

 Carat denotes the weight of a diamond, not the size.
 One carat is equal to 0,20 grams.
 Diamonds with a larger carat weight are discovered far less often and so have a greater value per carat.
 Carat is the only one of the four C’s which is not subjective.

 Cut refers to how a diamond’s facets interact with light.
-These facets are arranged with precise mathematical proportions to maximise a diamond’s fire and brilliance.
+These facets are arranged with precise mathematical proportions to maximize a diamond’s fire and brilliance.
 A well-cut diamond reflects and refracts light internally from one mirror-like facet to another for maximum brightness and sparkle.

 Colour refers to the natural tint inherent in white diamonds.
 The colour is graded from D to Z. Completely colourless diamonds are graded D on the scale, and the colour gets progressively more yellow as it approaches Z. The more colourless the diamond, the more light passes through the stone and the livelier it is to look at.
 Natural diamonds also come in ‘fancy’ colours and these are graded according to the intensity of their colour.
 The more colour in the stone, the more valuable the diamond.